How Wales can start 'dream' World Cup with a win

 My team above is quite cavalier and it might be something Page is more likely to try against Iran in our second game - depending on how results go - but I'd rather us be brave against the US.

-Page will probably go with his more tried and trusted 3-4-3 shape and try to stay solid and resolute but he still has some big decisions to make, starting with whether Joe Allen plays in midfield after a long lay-off with his hamstring injury.
+Page will probably go with his more tried and trusted 3-4-3 shape and try to stay solid and resolute, but he still has some big decisions to make, starting with what to do in midfield after it was confirmed Joe Allen is not ready for this game after a long lay-off with his hamstring injury.

-Allen returned to full training on Thursday but he has not played since the middle of September and it is a big ask for him to start the game, in such difficult conditions.
+Allen returned to full training on Thursday but he has not played since the middle of September and it was a big ask for him to feature in such difficult conditions.

 The problem for Page is that we don't have another Joe Allen to replace him.
 He is so good in so many departments - defensively, he sees things before they happen and then when we win the ball back we can just give it to him because he is so comfortable on the ball.

-He's safe and assured, so exactly the sort of player that we need against the US because they are a high-energy, high-pressing team.
-But, equally, if he is not ready fitness-wise, then we will not be able to carry him.
+He's safe and assured, so exactly the sort of player that we needed against the US because they are a high-energy, high-pressing team.
+But, equally, if he is not ready fitness-wise, then we would not have been able to carry him.

+Ethan Ampadu would be my replacement for Allen in midfield if Wales played with four at the back but he is usually one of Page's three centre-halves in that 3-4-3, so he might have something of a conundrum there.

 Moore can help Wales escape the US press